Tiny

 Then, she started having accidents again.
 And either crate training didn't work the 3rd time, or I didn't have the stomach to commit to it fully.
 It was starting to seem like it was taking too much of a toll on her emotionally.

 So instead, what I started to do was to put her in litter box twice a day, and wait for her to urinate.
 This is what we still do today.
 95% of the time, when I put her in the litter box at the scheduled time, she urinates.
-If she doesn't, I shut her in the crate with some food, and try again in a few minutes.
+If she doesn't, I give her some food, and try again in a few minutes.
 And then, again, 95% of the time, she goes.
 If she doesn't, I take a chance.
 And 99% of the time, she either goes to the box on her own, or holds it.
 She doesn't have accidents anymore, unless something weird happens.
 Like, we leave the back door open and a random cat comes inside.
 Or if we have a foster cat who infiltrates her space.
 Tiny probably now has 3 accidents a year.

 It might seem like crate training was a failure for Tiny, but I don't think it was.
 Tiny was so litter box averse that she needed crate training to get her back in the habit of using the box.
 There is something about Tiny that makes it very difficult for her to walk herself to her litter box.
 Does Tiny have a mental illness?
 Maybe.
 Does she have nerve damage?
 I'm not sure.
 I do know that without crate training, we wouldn't have been able to re-create her habit of urinating in the box.